radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 #### Actions related to a task

 Additionally, you can also perform the following actions on a task:
-a. **Rerun** a failed or timed-out task.
+* **Rerun** a failed or timed-out task.
-b. **Cancel** a stuck task that is in a pending state.
+* **Cancel** a stuck task that is in a pending state.
 Prior to using this feature, review logs of the task.
 If you notice that the task has timed out or has encountered an issue, you can use this feature to cancel the task.
-c. **Fetch logs** of a task.
+* **Fetch logs** of a task.

 ![image description](images/rerunandlogs.png)